PARENTS HELP TEACHERS GET SCHOOLED

 Escarlin Ramirez, an Early Intervention Associate from Bridgeport, CT

-The scholarship typically pays $1,000 per semester and students are eligible to reapply for additional funding if they continue their studies.
+The scholarship typically pays $1,000 per semester and students who continue their studies may reapply for additional funding.
 Most recipients have received multiple scholarships and many have completed their professional certifications with CT FEAT's assistance.

 Founded in 1997, and led by parent volunteers, CT FEAT is a non-profit organization focused on improving the quality and availability of effective autism treatment.
 Information about the Professional Scholarship program, and how to apply, can be found here.